lupyuen/cst816s-nuttx/README.md

 invert x/y:1, x:0, y:1
 ```

+Which will be used to tweak the Touch Coordinates in the apps.

 # Screen Is Sideways

-According to the touch data from `lvgltest`, our screen is rotated sideways...
+According to the Touch Data from the LVGL Test App, our screen is rotated sideways...

 -   Top Left: x=181, y=12